Coolaan/Backup_Automation/README.md

 Step 3: Ensure the scripts have the necessary permissions to run. chmod +x backup_creator.sh schedule_backup.sh cleanup_backups.sh

-Step 4: To schedule automatic backups at 2 AM every day: crontab -e
+Step 4: To schedule automatic backups at 2 AM every day. crontab -e
 0 2 * * * /path/to/backup_creator.sh (Add the following line at the end of the file)